How Do I Get My Ferret To Eat My Mouse?

 It’s also important to note that not all ferrets will be willing or able to eat prey.
 Some ferrets simply prefer a diet of commercial ferret food.
 If your ferret does not show interest in raw meat or live prey, it’s best to stick with their regular diet and avoid forcing them to eat something they are not interested in.

-Recommended Reading: Do Ferrets Kill Rats?
+Recommended Reading: What Do Most Ferrets Die From?

 Prepping Prey Items for Ferrets